elesteban-os/Interconnect-MP/README.md

 * Bandwidth graphs.
 * Traffic charts.
-* METRIC TO BE DECIDED
+* Amount of messages of each PE

 ## ⚙️ Compilation Instructions